 Charcuterie

 Always include salty and savory charcuterie meats on your cheese board.
-Thin slices of prosciutto, salami, or soppressata are easy to grab and pair perfectly with the creamy cheese and crackers.
+Thin slices of prosciutto, salami, or soppressata are easy to grab and pair perfectly with creamy cheese and crisp crackers.

 Play around with the presentation.
 I like to create rosettes and pretty folds with the slices of meat so they not only look amazing but are easy to grab.

 Feel free to buy as much meat as you like.
-You can splurge on a few different kinds or just get one simple choice that’s loved by all.
+You can splurge on a few different kinds or just get one simple, crowd-pleasing option.
+Here are my favorites:

-A variety of crackers and/or fresh bread or crostini are necessary on your winter charcuterie.
-Use them to hold your soft and spreadable cheeses or top them with meat, fruit, or a slice of hard cheese.
-You can use a variety of storebought crackers or even make your own.
+Having a variety of crackers and fresh bread or crostini helps complete this holiday charcuterie board.
+Use them to hold your soft and spreadable cheeses, or top them with meat, fruit, or a slice of hard cheese.
+You can use a variety of store-bought crackers or even make your own keto crackers.
+Here are some other options:

 - Pistachio Pomegranate Crisps